threadpoolx/DissPair/README.md

 - Devices where you have obtained **explicit written authorization** from the owner

-Never use this tool in public spaces or against devices belonging to others.
+Never use this tool in public spaces or against others' devices.